List of The Southern Vampire Mysteries characters: Lafayette

 A cook at Merlotte’s.
 In Living Dead in Dallas, Sookie describes him as “flamboyantly gay, make-up-and-long-fingernails gay.”
 He is cheerful, entertainingly mischievous, clever, and known for his “burgers Lafayette.”
 Lafayette is murdered by members of a secret Bon-Temps sex club in the 2nd book, Living Dead in Dallas.
 His body is discovered by Sookie, in the back seat of Andy Bellefluer's car, as she arrives for work one morning.
 Nelsan Ellis plays Lafayette in the HBO series True Blood in which the story was altered to preserve the character for future episodes.

+Layla Larue Lemay

+Layla appears as a part of the performing dancing duo during the Vampire Summit in All Together Dead, but also enjoys a series of short stories of her own.

 Maudette Pickens

 First introduced in Dead Until Dark as a woman who was a fangbanger who was killed by strangulation.
 Sookie graduated in the same class as Maudette.
 She was portrayed by Danielle Sapia in True Blood.

 Portia Bellefleur

 Andy Bellefleur's sister.
 She is portrayed as “a plain woman just past thirty, whose best feature is her thick, shining chestnut hair.”
 Portia is a lawyer who is proud of her family's once wealthy and distinguished heritage, which has been much tarnished by financial reversals, so that she and her brother now live with their grandmother Caroline in a decaying antebellum mansion.
 Following the finding of Lafayette's dead body in her brother Andy's car in the novels, Portia begins casually dating Bill in order to find out any information that can clear her brother as Lafayette's killer.
 Because the murder is thought to be connected with some kind of sex parties, her thought is that dating a vampire will gain the attention of those holding the parties, so she will be invited and can find out more.
 Bill Compton later discovers that the Bellefleurs are his descendants and provides the family with an anonymous fortune from a “deceased relative”, knowing that they would be horrified if he were to tell them the truth of the connection.
 She is portrayed by Courtney Ford in the fourth season of True Blood.